Alexander polynomial, Dijkgraaf-Witten invariant, and Seifert fibred surgery: Introduction

 It was known to Thurston \cite{Th80} (Theorem 5.8.2) in 1980 that there are finitely many exceptional surgeries for each hyperbolic $K$.
-I. Agol \cite{Ag98} (1998) and M. Lackenby \cite{La00} (2000) proved that a hyperbolic knot admits at most 12 exceptional surgeries.
-Later, the number is reduced to 10 by M. Lackenby and R. Meyerhoff \cite{LM13} (2013).
-By Perelman's work, the result of an exceptional surgery is either reducible, or toroidal, or Seifert-fibred.
-A well-known conjecture of Gordon \cite{Go09} asserts that if $K(k/\ell)$ is small Seifert fibred, then $\ell=\pm 1$, (see Problem 1.77 in \cite{Ki97} for related topics.)
+Agol \cite{Ag98} (1998) and M. Lackenby \cite{La00} (2000) proved that a hyperbolic knot admits at most 12 exceptional surgeries.
+Later, the number is reduced to 10 by Lackenby and Meyerhoff \cite{LM13} (2013).
+By Perelman's work, the result of an exceptional surgery is either reducible, or toroidal, or Seifert fibred.
+A famous conjecture of Gordon \cite{Go09} asserts that if $K(k/\ell)$ is small Seifert fibred, then $\ell=\pm 1$, (see Problem 1.77 in \cite{Ki97} for related topics.)
 This was confirmed for alternating knots in \cite{Ic08} (2008).
-Works of Y. Wu. etc. \cite{Wu96,Wu09,Wu11,Wu11-2,Wu12,IM13} completely determined exceptional surgeries of arborescent knots, in particular, verifying Gordon's conjecture for these knots.
+Works of Wu etc. \cite{Wu11, Wu11-2, Wu13, IM16} completely determined exceptional surgeries of arborescent knots, in particular, verifying Gordon's conjecture for these knots.

-Kadokami \cite{Ka07} (2007) showed that, if the Alexander polynomial $\Delta_K=t-3+t^{-1}$ and $K(k/\ell)$ is small Seifert fibred, then $|k|\le 3$.
-Z. Wu \cite{WuZ12} (2012) gave obstructions for Seifert fibred surgeries using knot Floer homology, in particular inducing restrictions on the coefficients of $\Delta_K$.
+Kadokami \cite{Ka07} (2007) obtained constraints on $k$ for $K(k/\ell)$ to be small Seifert, in terms of $\Delta_K$, the Alexander polynomial of $K$.
+Using knot Floer homology, Wu \cite{WuZ12} (2012) gave obstructions for Seifert fibred surgeries; in particular, restrictions on the coefficients of $\Delta_K$ were induced.